upstash/rag-chat-component/README.md

 # RAG Chat Widget

-A customizable React chat widget built on top of the [@upstash/rag-chat](https://github.com/upstash/rag-chat) SDK, providing an out-of-the-box solution for adding RAG-powered chat interfaces to your applications.
+A customizable React chat component built on top of the [@upstash/rag-chat](https://github.com/upstash/rag-chat) SDK, providing an out-of-the-box solution for adding RAG-powered chat interfaces to your applications.

 <table>
   <tr>